badcodebuilder/badcodebuilder/readme.md

-# A little about CallMeChinese
+# A little about BadCodeBuilder

 + I am a Chinese and my first name reads like *Chinese* in Chinese.
 + I have an align named *BadCodeBuilder* because of ...